cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ]
 ```

 How much gas would such a transaction cost?
-Here, you cannot test because the `simulate` function calls up an execution, which will complain about the wrong number of signers.
+Here, you cannot test because the `simulate` function calls up an execution, which complains about the wrong number of signers.
 But you can use a good approximation by estimating each message being sent separately:

 ```typescript
 const estimatedGas: number =